-Figure 11.3: Sunspots are a result of the Sun's differential rotation.
+Figure 7.3: Sunspots are a result of the Sun's differential rotation.

+The number of sunspots rises and falls over an 11 year period.
+This is the amount of time it takes for the magnetic lines to tangle up and then become untangled again.
 This is called the Solar Cycle.
 Look in your textbook for more information on sunspots and the solar cycle.

-11.4 Solar Phenomenon
+7.4 Solar Phenomenon